Sthvan-Suroshi/StoreBox/README.md

 # StoreBox

-It's not just another project clone, this is how we things are built at scale 🚀
+It's not just another project clone, this is how we build things at scale 🚀